ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.1 - Semantic Interfaces/20.1.1 - Schemas & Conventions/types.md

   - "#layer/information"
   - "#status/stable"
   - "#function/definition"
+uid: 281b88b1-0025-4b80-9383-9694ff0dbab8
 ---

 # Note Types in Delta Theory
 > Canonical type system for recursive structuring, propagation, and reflection

 ---

 ## Purpose

 This note defines the **canonical set of note types** used across the Delta Theory repository.
 Each type reflects a **specific modulation role** in the recursive system, grounded in the three structural layers:

 - **Translation Layer** — defines and bridges structural primitives